MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ## Creating new features - using branches

-When you are working on a project to implement new features, it is a good practices to isolate the the changes you are making and work on one particular topic at a time.
+When you are working on a project to implement new features, it is a good practice to isolate the changes you are making and work on one particular topic at a time.
 To do this, you can use something called a **branch** in git.
 Working on branches allows you to isolate particular changes.
-If you make sure that your code works before merging to your main or **master** branch, you will ensure that you always have a working version of code on your main branch.
+If you make sure that your code works before merging to your main or **master** branch, you will ensure that you always have a working version of code on your `master` branch.

-By default, you are typically in the master branch.
+By default, you are typically in the `master` branch.
 To create a new branch and move to it, you can use the command

 ~~~
 $ git checkout -b new_branch_name
 ~~~
 {: .language-bash}

 The command `git checkout` switches branches when followed by a branch name.
 When you use the `-b` option, git will create the branch and switch to it.
-For this exercise, we will add a new feature - we are going to add another function to print the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).
+For this exercise, we will add a new feature: We are going to add a function to print the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).

 First, we'll create a new branch: